Back to Alabama

 Plain English Breakdown

-This bill requires the Governor to certify that an emergency justifies exempting executive branch contracts from review by a committee.
+This bill requires the Governor to certify that an emergency justifies skipping normal contract review before executive branch agencies can use such contracts.

 What This Bill Does